The space of totally real flat minimal surfaces in the Quaternionic projective space HP^3: Introduction

 \end{small} \end{theorem}

-As a direct application of Theorem \ref{thm1}, we can characterize the moduli space of all noncongruent linearly full totally real flat minimal tori in $\mathbb{H}P^3$ that do not lie in $\mathbb{C}P^3$ as follows (see Theorem \ref{moduli-space-tori}). \begin{theorem} Let $\mathcal{M}_3(\mathbb{T})$ denote the moduli space of all noncongruent linearly full totally real flat minimal tori in $\mathbb{H}P^3$ that do not lie in $\mathbb{C}P^3$, then \begin{small}
+As a direct application of Theorem \ref{thm1}, we can characterize the moduli space of all noncongruent linearly full totally real flat minimal tori in $\mathbb{H}P^3$ that do not lie in $\mathbb{C}P^3$ as follows (see Theorem \ref{moduli-space-tori}). \begin{theorem} Let $\mathcal{M}_3(\mathbb{T})$ denote the moduli space of all noncongruent linearly full totally real flat minimal tori in $\mathbb{H}P^3$ that do not lie in $\mathbb{C}P^3$, then $\mathcal{M}_3(\mathbb{T})$ has three components, each of which is a manifold of real dimension $4$ and intersects with two real hypersurfaces at \begin{small}